CHBC 4 Year Old Tuition Preschool

-The Crestwood Tuition Preschool Program for is designed to stimulate the intellectual, social, emotional, and physical development of the young child.
+The CHBC Tuition Preschool Program is designed to stimulate the intellectual, social, emotional, and physical development of the young child.
 This is achieved by providing an environment rich with a variety of positive learning experience.

 In order to enroll in the CHBC Preschool Program your child must meet the Michigan Age Requirement.
 To enroll in the four year-old program your child must be four years-old on or before December 1st.
 All children must be completely potty trained in order to attend.

 The Crestwood School District uses Creative Curriculum in the Preschool classrooms.
 We also incorporate Handwriting Without Tears Pre-K and introduce letters and letter character that are taken from the Houghton Mifflin Pre-K Program.
 Both Handwriting Without Tears Pre-K and Houghton Mifflin Pre-K are programs that are used in the elementary school.

 Creative Curriculum for Preschool

 is based on 38 objectives for development and learning, which are aligned with early learning standards.

 - Presents knowledge-building studies, that answer the what, why, and how of early childhood education.

 - Allows for daily opportunities to individualize instruction to meet the needs of every learner.

 - Physical (Large and Small Motor)